KOVA KX

 Leading-edge Labs

-Premium lab space is a rarity in London and Kova KX complements the Knowledge Quarter’s leading provision.
-Life sciences real estate, as noted by Savills is ‘particularly complex to develop’, only Cambridge has a higher density of premium lab fit outs in the UK, making Kova KX’s contribution particularly coveted.
+Premium lab space is a rarity in London and KOVA KX complements the Knowledge Quarter’s leading provision.
+Life sciences real estate, as noted by Savills is ‘particularly complex to develop’, only Cambridge has a higher density of premium lab fit outs in the UK, making KOVA KX’s contribution particularly coveted.

 Impeccably connected

 With limited locations for premium lab space in London, addresses don’t get much better than this.
-Kova KX occupies a prime position on Judd Street, firmly within the Knowledge Quarter, only a five-minute walk to both The Francis Crick Institute and the stations of St Pancras and King's Cross.
+KOVA KX occupies a prime position on Judd Street, firmly within the Knowledge Quarter, only a five-minute walk to both The Francis Crick Institute and the stations of St Pancras and King's Cross.

 Evoking an era